thebedroomlaboratory/frontend/README.md

 }
 ```

-now inside our User CRUD module we can import this module and using Mongoose's Schema we can attach a middle man validation method using `path()`
+Now inside our User CRUD module we can import this module and using Mongoose's Schema we can attach validations method using `path()`.
+These are methods that are called before adding to the Database, if they fail then they are not persisted to the Database.
+So lets incorperate the above methods into our Schema validation:

 ```js
 var validate = require('./validation');
 ...
 /* include after Schema is created */ User.path('username').validate(function (input){